hddgpp/persistent-stopwatch/README.md

 # Persistent Stopwatch ⏱️

-A sleek stopwatch app with **localStorage persistence**, meaning your timer keeps running even if you refresh or close the page.
+A stopwatch app with **localStorage persistence**, meaning your timer keeps running even if you refresh or close the page.
 Built with HTML, CSS, and JavaScript.

 ## Features
-- Start/Stop functionality
+- Start/Stop/clear functionality
 - Milliseconds, seconds, minutes, and hours tracking
 - **Data saved in localStorage** so progress isn’t lost on refresh
 - Responsive and clean UI